MStarmans91/WORC/WORC/doc/_build/html/_sources/static/configuration.rst.txt

 as well.
 You will see that upon installation, WORC has already put a ``WORC_config.py`` file in the ``config.d`` folder.

-For a sample configuration file and a complete overview of the options in ``config.py`` see the :ref:`configuration-chapter` section.

 % Note: Above was originally from quick start
 As ``WORC`` and the default tools used are mostly Python based, we've chosen to put our configuration in a ``configparser`` object.
 This has several